 One of the main ways you can get funding for your business is by getting a Start Up Loan.
 Originally these were only available for people between the ages of 18-30 but now anyone can apply for a loan of between £1,000 – £10,000.

-To be eligible for a start-up loan you must be a British citizen or UK legal resident living in the UK, and either be interested in starting up a business or in the first 12 months of trading.
+To be eligible for a start-up loan you must be a British citizen or UK legal resident living in the UK.

 It is a loan, not a grant, so you will have to pay it back.
 Applicants must pay back their loan within one to five years at a fixed APR (currently 6.2%).
 Thankfully you can pay back the loan early without penalty should that be something you’re able to do.

-PRIME have their own website where you can apply for a start-up loan and support package, which includes exclusive offers such as free accounting software and reduced fees with eBay, as well as a mentor to guide you through the early stages.
+PRIME have their own website where you can apply for a start-up loan and support package, which includes exclusive offers such as free accounting software and reduced fees with eBay.
+They also provide a mentor to guide you through the early stages.
 You can apply here.